spookyyio/ARMA3-Profile-Creator-Settings-Swap/README.md

 # Spookz ARMA 3 Settings Swapper

 ## Description
 Spookz ARMA 3 Settings Swapper is a tool designed to simplify the process of transferring settings from an old ARMA 3 profile to a new one.
-It automates the process, saving you time and effort.
+It automates the process, because I know we all are lazy like that.

 ## Features
 - Supports the following ARMA 3 profile files: